aleksaocampo/every-little-thing/README.md

 # every-little-thing
-A personal blog with a list of things I love every month
+a personal blog filled with a list of every little thing i love